 Because occupations involving physical labor dominate the local economy, Bryan is generally considered to be a blue-collar town.
 42.59% of the Bryan workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Bryan is a city of sales and office workers, production and manufacturing workers, and professionals.
 There are especially a lot of people living in Bryan who work in office and administrative support (12.62%), sales jobs (10.56%), and management occupations (7.01%).

-Bryan is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Bryan doesn't have a public transportation system that people use for their commute.

 The citizens of Bryan are slightly less educated than the national average of 21.84% for the average city or town: 14.26% of adults in Bryan have a bachelor's degree or advanced degree